-Endorsement of measures by NQF is valued not only because the evaluation process itself is both rigorous and transparent, but also because evaluations are conducted by multi-stakeholder Committees comprised of clinicians and other experts from the full range of healthcare providers, employers, health plans, public agencies, community coalitions, and patients-many of whom use measures on a daily basis to ensure better care.
-Moreover, NQF-endorsed measures undergo routine "maintenance" (i.e., reevaluation) to ensure that they are still the best-available measures and reflect the current science.
+NQF endorsement is valued not only because the evaluation process itself is both rigorous and transparent, but also because evaluations are conducted by multistakeholder committees comprised of clinicians and other experts from the full range of healthcare providers, employers, health plans, public agencies, community coalitions, and patients-many of whom use measures on a daily basis to ensure better care.
+Moreover, NQF-endorsed measures undergo routine "maintenance" (i.e., re-evaluation) to ensure that they are still the best-available measures and reflect the current science.
 Importantly, federal law requires that preference be given to NQF-endorsed measures for use in federal public reporting and performance-based payment programs.
-NQF measures also are used by a variety of stakeholders in the private sector, including hospitals, health plans, and communities.
+A variety of stakeholders also use NQF measures in the private sector, including hospitals, health plans, and communities.

-In February 2017, NQF's All-Cause Admissions and Readmissions Standing Committee endorsed 16 measures, 10 new measures and 6 maintenance measures.
 Currently, NQF's admissions and readmissions portfolio includes 47 different measures, across eight categories of measures.
-The portfolio of measures is expected to continue to grow, as there remains significant interest in these measures from NQF members and other stakeholders.
-NQF endorsed readmission measures are currently used in multiple federal programs, including the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, the Hospital Inpatient Quality Reporting Program, Hospital Readmission Reduction Program, Medicare Shared Savings Program, Inpatient Rehabilitation Facility Quality Reporting Program, Long Term Care Hospital Quality Reporting Program, and the Skilled Nursing Facility Value Based Purchasing Program.
+The portfolio of measures is expected to continue to grow, as NQF members and other stakeholders have significant interest in these measures.
+NQF-endorsed readmission measures are currently used in multiple federal programs, including the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, the Hospital Inpatient Quality Reporting Program, Hospital Readmission Reduction Program, Medicare Shared Savings Program, Inpatient Rehabilitation Facility Quality Reporting Program, Long-Term Care Hospital Quality Reporting Program, and the Skilled Nursing Facility Value-Based Purchasing Program.